Fault-tolerant quantum computation by hybrid qubits with bosonic cat-code and single photons: Fault-tolerant quantum computation

 It shows that hybrid MBQC with H-cat qubits achieves the highest loss thresholds over other approaches including MBQC with H-coh qubits as well as all hybrid and CV approach in circuit-based model.
 The loss threshold of quantum computing with H-cat 0.89\% is about 4-times larger than the maximum 0.22\% estimated with H-coh \cite{Omkar2020}.
 The hybrid fusion with HA scheme yields higher threshold than SDR scheme as the former exhibits lower error rates than the latter.

-The optimized encoding amplitude $\alpha$ of each hybrid fusions are marked as stars both in Fig.~\ref{fig:Hybrid}(c) and Fig.~\ref{fig:RHG}(b).
-The optimal encoding amplitude is $\alpha \approx 2.93$ for H-cat with HA scheme while it is 1.37 for H-coh qubits.
-As exhibited in Fig.~\ref{fig:Hybrid}(c), such an enhancement of loss thresholds with H-cat qubits is due to that $P_X$ can be significantly reduced further while suppressing $P_Z$ by enlarging the encoding amplitude $\alpha$ in CV part thanks to the inherent bosonic error correction in contrast to the case with H-coh qubits.
+The highest thresholds can be reached by an optimized encoding of $\alpha$ marked by stars in Fig.~\ref{fig:RHG}(b) and in Fig.~\ref{fig:Hybrid}(c); $\alpha \approx 2.93$ for H-cat with HA scheme and $\alpha \approx 1.37$ for H-coh qubits.
+The threshold curves of H-cat and H-coh show a common tendency that they rapidly increase up to the peak and decrease gradually.
+This is because enlarging the encoding amplitude $\alpha$ can reduce $P_X$ but enhance $P_Z$ so that further increase of $\alpha$ at some point degrades the thresholds eventually.
+As exhibited in Fig.~\ref{fig:Hybrid}(c), the enhancement of loss thresholds can be achieved with H-cat qubits as $P_X$ can be significantly reduced further while suppressing $P_Z$ by increasing $\alpha$ thanks to the inherent bosonic error correction in CV part.